mchalapuk/hyper-text-slider/doc/class-names.md

 >
 > This class does not provide visual styles for dots.
 It must be used in combination
 > with [hermes-theme--default-dots](class-names.md#hermes-theme--default-dots) or custom theme that defines dot visuals.

 *@is-default-theme* - true

-#### hermes-theme--default-arrows

-Shows default side arrow buttons.

-This theme provides basic arrow visuals.
-In case different styling of arrows is needed, either extend this theme class or create your own from scratch.
-Extending this class may be prefereable if you also want to use [hermes-theme--responsive-arrows](class-names.md#hermes-theme--responsive-arrows).

-*@is-default-theme* - true